blackducksoftware/ohloh_api/reference/account.md

     Floating-point values representing the account’s latitude and longitude, suitable for use with the Google Maps API.
 They are available only when the account has specified a valid location.

 + __kudo_score__
 If this account has a KudoScore, it will appear here.
 New accounts may not have a KudoScore.
-The Ohloh seb site displays these accounts with a default KudoRank of 1.
+The Open Hub seb site displays these accounts with a default KudoRank of 1.

 + __languages__
     Only available when requesting an accounts details, this node will not be returned as part of a search result list.
 This node contains the total language experience for this account grouped by language.Eachnode contains the following children:
     - __@color__
-    This is the Ohloh color code for this language.
-If you will be displaying this data in your application it is highly recommended you use the colors returned here as these are the same colors Ohloh uses to display specific languages.
+    This is the Open Hub color code for this language.
+If you will be displaying this data in your application it is highly recommended you use the colors returned here as these are the same colors Open Hub uses to display specific languages.
     - __name__
-    The Ohloh code name for this language, e.g. C# will be csharp and C++ will be cpp.
+    The Open Hub code name for this language, e.g. C# will be csharp and C++ will be cpp.
     - __experience_months__
-    The total number of months that Ohloh has computed as experience in this language for the current Account.
+    The total number of months that Open Hub has computed as experience in this language for the current Account.
     - __total_commits__
     The total number of commits made by the current Account that contained code in the current Language.
     - __total_lines_changed__